tobsirl/CompTIA-Linux-/README.md

 ln -s {file1} {file2} {file3} {file4} {file5} # Create symbolic links to file1
 ln -s {directory1} {directory2} {directory3} {directory4} {directory5} # Create symbolic links to directory1
 ```

+### Manipulate File Output

+#### Text Stream

+Sequence of lines of text that can be leveraged to read or write to a particular device or system component.